dmtopp/wdi_project_two/README.md

 + User input for creating new users needs to be trimmed and changed to lowercase so Josh and josh act as the same username.

 + Locations can currently be reviewed multiple times by the same user.

+### Future goals

++ Give users the option to add a brief comment associated with their review

++ Better mobile display--the display is not horrible right now but could be improved

++ Email confirmation for users when they sign up

++ Support for different platforms and screen sizes--the design looks pretty good on our laptops (we think) but may not translate well to other platforms

 ### Acknowledgements